rholee-xu/surface-model/README.md

 # Code demo - inference procedure
 ## Loading raw data and bead selection

 To begin, one should download the code included in the "inference_procedure" folder and download the 4 .csv files included to use as an example.
 If not manually choosing beads, you can download `example_beads.mat` for the bead positions already chosen in this example experimental dataset.
+For generating the raw data files, see documentation for RS-FISH (https://www.nature.com/articles/s41592-022-01669-y) and Ridge Detection (https://imagej.net/plugins/ridge-detection).
+The file "RawData_Settings.xslx" contains the information for the specific settings we used.

 The function `get_ridge_new.m` will load the .csv output of Ridge Detection in ImageJ.
 The two inputs are the lowest and highest z-stack numbers you want read.
 The function `get_beads.m` will read the .csv file of the output of RS-FISH in ImageJ.
 ``` matlab
 before_xy_ridge_all = get_ridge_new('ridge_before.csv',28,100);
 after_xy_ridge_all = get_ridge_new('ridge_after.csv',28,100);